Crate retina_filtergen

 Expand description

-A macro for defining filters in Retina.
+A macro for defining subscriptions in Retina.

 filter is an attribute macro that parses a user-defined filter expression to generate sub-filters that are statically inlined at each processing layer.
 This verifies filter expressions at compile time and avoids overheads associated with interpreting filters at runtime.
+The filter attribute macro must be tied to the callback requested.

 use retina_core::config::default_config;